deltachat/deltachat-pages/it/serverguide.md

 Successivamente, puoi andare su "E-Mail > Configurazione > Caselle di posta" e creare un primo account.
 Puoi provarlo ora con Delta Chat.

-#### Facoltativo: Aggiungere Ulteriori Voci DNS
+#### Recommended: Add Additional DNS Entries

-In "E-Mail > Configurazione > Domini", a destra accanto al tuo dominio, puoi vedere un Pulsante blu "DNS".
-Fornisce ulteriori raccomandazioni per le voci DNS che potrebbero aiutare se hai problemi a far recapitare le tue e-mail ad altri server.
+In "E-Mail > Configuration > Domains", on the right next to your domain, you can see a blue "DNS" button.
+It provides further recommendations for DNS entries which might help if you have problems getting your e-mails delivered to other servers.

 ![Visualizzazione delle impostazioni DNS in Mailcow](../assets/blog/mailcow-dns-settings.png)